able-j/algorithms/README.md

 # algorithms
-A collection of algorithm source codes that I am studying (has comments)
+A collection of algorithm source codes that I am studying.
+WIP